 Volunteer schedule example

-Volunteers on the Ecuador program can also join social clubs arranged by the local staff.
-The social clubs give volunteers the opportunity to meet volunteers from other projects and share in their experiences on the program.
-Club activities include free conversational Spanish groups, Ecuadorian movie nights and salsa lessons!
-All of the club activities are held in the afternoon, after volunteers have finished at their placement, and range in cost from AU$4 to AU$7
+Volunteers on the Ecuador program can also join casual social activities arranged by the local staff.
+The social activities usually take place 1 - 2 days per week and give volunteers the opportunity to engage in fun events with the local team, as well as learn about the Ecuadorian customs.
+Club activities include Ecuadorian movie nights, make your own pizza nights, salsa lessons and more!
+All of the club activities are held in the afternoon or evening, after volunteers have finished at their placement, and range in cost from AU$4 to AU$16 per person.
+These activities are not mandatory, but are a great way to get involved and meet other volunteers.

 Long weekends can be taken to travel further afield to explore the amazing national parks of Ecuador or the Galapagos Islands.